LCOGT/banzai/docs/pylcogt/index.rst

 The Spectral and SBIG cameras produce single extension fits files.
 The Sinistro frames, however, produce four amplifier outputs.
 Currently this data is saved as a data cube (but alternatively could be stored as a multi-extension fits file).
-Currently the fits-preprocessor subtracts the overscan, removes amplifier cross-talk, and mosaics the 4 amplifiers into a single image before the pipeline processes the data.
-These will eventually be merged into a single process, here in this pipeline.
+Currently the fits-preprocessor subtracts the overscan, removes amplifier cross-talk, and mosaics the 4 amplifiers into a single image before the pipeline processes the data.The preprocessor will eventually be merged into this this pipeline.

 The other difficulty with the Sinistro camera is that the top amplifiers (3 and 4) have more light sensitive pixels than the bottom amplifiers (1 and 2).
-In January 2016, this was taken in account.
-The cameras were set to read out more rows.
-This in turn produced parallel overscan rows in amplifiers 1 and 2, but now all of the light sensitive pixels are read out properly for amplifiers 3 and 4.
-The fits-preprocessor has been updated accordingly.
-Amplifiers 3 and 4 also have an odd number of light sensitive pixels, meaning that on camera binning must be done with care.
+All of the parallel overscan rows are discarded.
+One edge row is discarded for the amplifiers that have an extra light sensitive row.
+The final frame size is 4096x4096.
 Currently only 1x1 binning is supported for Sinsitros.

 Bad Pixel Masks
 ---------------
-Currently bad pixel masks are not included.
+Currently bad pixel masks are not included, but will be soon.
 Using robust statistics should guard from the effects of bad pixels (mostly) so we still produce clean data products.
-This feature is one of the highest on the list of priorities and will be added soon.

 Overscan